Brendan Morrison: New Jersey Devils (1997–2000)

 Prior to the Devils' training camp, Morrison was signed by the team to a multi-year contract on September 9, 1997.
 He was seen as an unlikely candidate to secure a roster spot with the Devils; ahead of Morrison on the depth chart were numerous centres, including Doug Gilmour, Bobby Holík and Petr Sýkora.
 As such, he played the majority of the 1997–98 season in the American Hockey League (AHL) with the Devils' minor league affiliate, the Albany River Rats.
 He scored 35 goals and 84 points over 72 games in the AHL, ranking first in team scoring and eighth in the League overall.
 He finished second among League rookies in scoring, eight points behind Daniel Brière of the Springfield Falcons, and was named to the AHL All-Rookie Team.
 His AHL season included a five-goal game against the Hartford Wolfpack on April 1, 1998; two of his goals came short handed into an empty net, as part of a 5–2 Albany win.
 The feat was one goal shy of the AHL's single-game record.

 Morrison also made his NHL debut during the 1997–98 season.
 He was called up to the Devils in December 1997 as a replacement for winger John MacLean, who had been informally suspended by General Manager Lou Lamoriello after requesting to be traded.
-Playing in his first NHL game on December 4, 1997, Morrison scored against goaltender Tom Barasso in a 4–0 win against the Pittsburgh Penguins.
+Playing in his first NHL game on December 4, 1997, Morrison scored against goaltender Tom Barrasso in a 4–0 win against the Pittsburgh Penguins.
 He received a second call-up in April 1998.
 Competing in 11 NHL games, he finished the season with five goals and four assists.